hbctraining/scRNA-seq/lessons/merged_SC_marker_identification.md

 map_dfr(inputs_to_function, name_of_function)
 ```

-Now, let's find the conserved markers for clusters 17 and 20.
+Now, let's try this function to find the conserved markers for clusters 17 and 20 (**Change these cluster??**).

 ```r
 # Iterate function across desired clusters